robocorp/rpaframework/packages/main/README.rst

      ``localhost:8000`` to view docs as a live local webpage.

-   **NOTE:** Due to the way optional packages are referenced in the metapackage's ``pyproject.toml``, they will not install new versions under development, in order to see new documentation changes for optional packages, you must *temporarily* update the ``pyproject.toml`` to include a local reference to your package (WARNING DO NOT COMMIT THIS CHANGE).
-So for example, if you are developing in the ``RPA.Cloud.AWS`` package, you must make the following changes to ``pyproject.toml``:
+   **NOTE:** Due to the way optional packages are referenced in the metapackage's ``pyproject.toml``, they will not install new versions under development, in order to see new documentation changes for optional packages, you should used the meta package's invoke task called ``install-local`` using the appropriate package name (e.g., ``rpaframework-aws``).
+This will reinstall that package as a local editable version instead of from PyPI.
+In order to reset this, use ``invoke install --reset``.

    .. code-block:: toml